urschrei/polylabel_cmd/README.md

 ## Use
 Polylabel takes one mandatory argument: a path to a valid GeoJSON file, containing any of:

-- a `FeatureCollection` of valid Polygons or MultiPolygons
+- a `FeatureCollection` containing `Feature`s which are valid Polygons or MultiPolygons
 - a `Feature` containing a valid Polygon or MultiPolygon
 - a `Geometry` which is a valid Polygon or MultiPolygon.

-Any non-(Multi)Polygon geometries are ignored.
+Any non-(Multi)Polygon content is ignored.

 It also accepts an optional `-t` or `--tolerance` switch, allowing you to fine-tune the tolerance from the default `1.0`.
 Smaller tolerances take longer to calculate.